savvymas/comp20-smastrangelo/mbta/README.md

 Savannah Mastrangelo -- Assignment 2

 Most parts are implemented correctly, although stations that are out of order might not have information in window.
+Station schedules are missing styling.

 Hours Spent: 6